MatthieuVeillon/javascriptjourney/content/blog/how-to-not-learn-Javascript/index.md

 ---
 title: How to not learn Javascript.
 date: "2019-03-19"
 description: Javascript is hard to learn.
-It's hard to know what to learn with the ressources overload
+It's hard to know what to learn with the resources overload
 ---

 When I was preparing for my bootcamp a year and half ago I was trying to figure out the best way to learn. (still figuring...).
 What I learnt finally over the last year, is not what is the best way to learn Javascript, but rather what doesn't work for me.